VitekChvat/AI-email-assistant/README.md

 ## 💡 Motivation
-This project was created to explore:
+**This project was created to explore:**
 - automation of communication using AI local LLM execution without cloud APIs
 - building AI agent architectures
 - combining backend + frontend in a full-stack AI system
 - learning APIs and how to navigate a larger project than I usually work on
+- learning basic testing in python with pytest

 ## ⚠️ Known Issues
 - high RAM usage due to local LLM
 - first response may be slow (model loading)
-- .ps1 scripts may be blocked by your antivirus and might not work properly
+- `.ps1` scripts may be blocked by your antivirus and might not work properly
 - your Vite server may run on a different port than the default one (http://localhost:5173/)
 - If the setup, start, or stop scripts are not working, you may not be running them from the root folder
 - Always use the same folder that you extracted

 ## ⚠️ Warning
-- Do not worry if some folders are missing (for example "frontend" folder).
-They will be added during setup and startup.
+- Do not worry if some folders are missing (for example "frontend" and "PowerShellPIDs" folders).
+They will be added during setup and start.
 - The PowerShell PIDs folder is cleared automatically after each stop process.